-Getting your first junior designer role is an exciting time; you've a foot on the ladder now, and surely the only way is up.
+Getting your first junior designer role is an exciting time; you've put together an impressive design portfolio (opens in new tab) and aced your design job interview (opens in new tab) and got a foot on the ladder now, and surely the only way is up.
 Careful, though; you don't want to skewer your career prospects just as you're getting started.

 01. Getting possessive

 "We always tell people that we don't want precious designers," says Ben Jory, founder and creative director at Jory & Co (opens in new tab).
 "We don't want to hire people who will say: 'This is my idea and I want to take ownership of it.'
 There's nothing worse than a precious designer."
-When you work for a studio, it's not just your idea – it's everyone's, to work on together.

 "It's hard in a busy studio if you brief someone and they just haven't listened to what you've said," says Design Culture (opens in new tab) director Kristen Streten.
 "It's incredibly frustrating as a manager at any point along the line if you're not taking notes, not listening to briefs and not asking questions."

 03. Hiding mistakes

 Sloppy work doesn't look good to your employers or your client.
 It can be hard to remember this when you're working under pressure, but meeting a deadline doesn't mean quality goes out the window.
 However, everyone's human.

 04. Losing heart

 "You feel so capable and so energised – but you do have to understand that we've all been there, we've all been junior in a company and had to do these tasks.
 You'll be amazed by what you learn while you're doing them."

 Be very careful what you post online.
 It's one thing to retweet the studio's latest project, but quite another to say anything that could breach confidentiality, offend clients or just make you look bad.